randinimendis/-AI-base-Alzheimer-s-care-and-Cognitive-Support-Mobile-App/README.md

 ### Member 2 - IT21225024  - Bhagya P.S (it21225024)
 ### Member 3 - IT21215292 - Madhusanka J.A.A. (ashen0909)
 ### Member 4 - IT21231100 - Sandaruwan W.M.I.M.
 (ImalMS)

+#### This research focuses on developing an *AI-powered smartphone application* to improve the quality of life for *Alzheimer's patients* and their *caregivers.
+The project aims to address critical challenges faced by patients, including cognitive decline, emotional distress, and difficulty adhering to daily routines.
+By leveraging advanced technologies like **Natural Language Processing (NLP), **speech recognition, and **machine learning*, the system provides a holistic approach to Alzheimer's care.